chauff/cse1500-web-transcripts/_lectures/css.md

 This approach is useful if you wish to provide a lop-sided grid (i.e. a table, with more rows than columns).

-Note that we could make the definitions more succint using the CSS `repeat()` function.
+Note that we could make the definitions more succinct using the CSS `repeat()` function.
 The below CSS snippet has the exact same outcome as what we show above.

 ```css
 .grid-container {